Simultaneous Kummer congruences and $\mathbb{E}_\infty$-orientations of KO and tmf: The arithmetic of simultaneous Kummer congruences

-\begin{rem} To check whether a given even sequence $(b_k)_{k\geq 2m}$ is a sequence of moments there is at most one condition to check for each $b_{2k},k\geq m$ and the congruence just depends on $b_{2i}$ with $i<k$.
-In the case $p\neq 2$ the congruence condition for $b_{2k}$ is automatically true as long as $2(k-m)<p-1$ since $\nu_p(C_p(k-m))=0$ in this range.
-See example \ref{ex:moments}. \end{rem}
+\begin{rem} To check whether a given even sequence $(b_k)_{k\geq 2m}$ is a sequence of moments, there is at most one congruence condition to check for each $b_{2k},\, k\geq m$, and the congruence just depends on the $b_{2i}$ with $i<k$.
+In the case $p\neq 2$ the congruence condition for $b_{2k}$ is automatically true as long as $2(k-m)<p-1$ since $v_p(C_p(k-m))=0$ in this range.
+In particular, a sequence $(b_k)_{k\ge 2m}$ of integers satisfies \Cref{cor2}, \ref{it:exists-measure} {\em for all primes $p$ simultaneously} if and only if, for all $k\ge 2m$ the integer $b_{2k}$ satisfies a congruence condition involving only the $b_{2i}$ ($m\leq i<k$), and {\em finitely many} primes, see \Cref{thm2}, \ref{it:explicit-finite} for details, and see \Cref{ex:moments} for an explicit computation. \end{rem}